geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 We ordered $1 million worth of 5090s.
 Which doesn't get you as many 5090s as you think it should, but the order's in.
 We have the first ones coming this week, too.
-So we're going to build a Tinybox V2 with 5090s that we can start playing with.
+So we're going to build a TinyBox V2 with 5090s that we can start playing with.

 ##### **Chenyu** [[00:00:39](https://www.youtube.com/watch?v=m7zQq40dr2M&t=39)]
 A lot of 5090s.